 Virtually all angioplasties also involve the placement of a stent.
 A stent is a small mesh tube that is placed in the narrowed coronary artery during the angioplasty procedure, acting as a scaffold to keep the artery open.
 The stent is mounted over the catheter’s balloon, so that when the balloon is inflated in the narrowed section, the stent opens.
 The balloon is then deflated and removed, leaving the expanded stent in place.

-A medication called clopidogrel is usually prescribed after the stenting procedures.
+Clopidogrel is usually prescribed after the stenting procedures.
 This, in combination with aspirin, is recommended to be taken for a period of time (usually 6 months) after stent implantation.
-Once the clopidogrel is stopped, aspirin will need to be continued for life.
+Once the clopidogrel is stopped, aspirin (or clopidogrel if aspirin is not suitable) will need to be continued long-term.

 CABG graphic courtesy of A. Bonsall and MedicineNet.com

-There are a number of steps that can be taken to prevent or reduce the risk of developing coronary heart disease.
+There are a number of lifestyle changes or self-management steps that can be taken to prevent or reduce the risk of developing coronary heart disease.
 These include:

-Self-awareness and education in order to minimise risk factors is important in helping to prevent and control coronary heart disease.
+Self-awareness and education to minimise risk factors is important in helping to prevent and control coronary heart disease.

 Because coronary heart disease is the major cause of illness and death in New Zealand, refinements and new approaches to treatments are constantly being attempted and investigated.
 This research is recognised internationally.
 For further information on coronary heart disease please contact a doctor or the National Heart Foundation of NZ.